horribleheffalump/MinimaxResearch/README.md

 ## TestEnvironments

 The filters are compared on a set of different models:
-1. static models: carthesian to polar and sphere coordinates transformation;
+1. static models: cartesian to polar and sphere coordinates transformation;
 2. cubic sensor;
 3. -- under construction --